Home » Easy » Wood Slice Ornaments from Tree Branches

 I put the discs in a gift bag and took them to Jamie when we did the show Making Merry in Berry Hill.

 Jamie painted the ornaments with DIY chalk paint and then wrote on them with a gold paint pen.
 Aren’t they beautiful?
-This is such a special ornament because it was made from a tree Jamie had played around all her younger years.
+This is a special ornament because it was made from a tree Jamie had played around all her younger years.
+Jamie gifted them to our family at our annual Christmas party.

-The JOY chalkboard wood slice ornament was made by me.
-My handwriting isn't very neat, so I'll show you below how you can get around that!
+I made the JOY chalkboard wood slice ornament.
+My handwriting isn’t very neat, so I’ll show you below how to fix that!

-Did you know you can buy your own Wood Slices on Amazon?
+Did you know you can buy your Wood Slices on Amazon?

-Yes, you can buy these, and I know a lot of people have made them, but knowing these wood slice ornaments came from MY tree makes them all that more special.
+Yes, you can buy these, and I know many people have made them, but knowing these wood slice ornaments came from MY tree makes them all that more special.

 UPDATED TO ADD: